NBISweden/vcf2cytosure/README.md

 * The *“Comment”* field contains all the INFO attributes that have not otherwise been used for one of the above fields.
 * The other attributes are set to some arbitrary, but constant value.

+If the `--coverage` option is used, probe heights will represent coverage.
+Probes are drawn at height 0 if the coverage corresponds to the average coverage, at +2 for double average coverage, and at -2 for no coverage.
+Coverages higher than four times the average coverage are clamped to a height of +4 and are not shown at their actual height.

+If the `--coverage` option is not used, evenly spaced probes with height 0.01 (height 0.0 would not be shown by CytoSure) are generated for the areas between SVs.

 ## Notes on the file format